Hiring Managers – How to optimize your contingency recruiter relationship

 To help you avoid wasting time with contingency recruiters, let me explain how contingency recruiters think.
 Once you understand our logic, you can work with firms like mine more efficiently.

 So here’s your Contingency Recruiting 101 lesson.
-Class is in session.
+The class is in session.

 Contingency & Retained Recruiting Defined